 build-harmonic to generate a total of four

 harmonics with amplitudes 0.5, 0.25, 0.125, and 0.0625.

 These are scaled and added (using

-create a waveform which is bound temporarily to
+create a waveform which is bound to local variable

 T, indicating a periodic waveform.
 The pitch gives the

 nominal pitch of the sound.
 (This is implicit in a single cycle wave